TheRenegadeCoder/sample-programs-website/docs/projects/jump-search/index.md

 \*The error string to print: `Usage: please provide a list of  integers ("1, 4, 5, 11, 12") and the integer to find ("11")`

+**Note: **Jump Search is not currently tested by Glotter.
+Consider contributing!

 ## Articles

 No articles available.
 [Please consider contributing](https://github.com/TheRenegadeCoder/sample-programs-website).